ChaosHour/go-parse/README.md

 env GOOS=linux GOARCH=amd64 go build .
 ```

-## A Big Thank you! to [go-mysql](https://github.com/go-mysql-org/go-mysql) for the inspiration for this project.
+## A Big Thank you! to [go-mysql](https://github.com/go-mysql-org/go-mysql)

 You did all the hard work, and I am very grateful